-$310\;$ Concrete teaching means and devices in Zen.
+$312\,$ Concrete teaching means and devices in Zen.

-Sharp spiritual energy.
+$314\;$ Sharp spiritual energy.

 In old China there was an astronomer named Raikan.
-He noticed a strange ki phenomenon between the Altair (=the brightest star in the constellation Aquila and the 12th brightest star in the night sky.) and the North Star and wondered what it could be.
+He noticed a strange ki-phenomenon between the Altair (=the brightest star in the constellation Aquila and the 12th brightest star in the night sky.) and the North Star and wondered what it could be.
 A noble man named Chôka noticed it too and invited Raikan to make further researches on the phenomenon.
 Raikan found out that the spirit of some treasure swords was soaring up to heaven.
 Thereupon Chôka appointed Raikan governor of the land of Hôjo where the ki seemed to originate and let him develop the area.
 Sure enough, Raikan found a stone box with a couple of treasure swords.
 The expression "The ki of the swords that banish the Altair" comes from there.

 King Bu of Shû wanted to attack King Chû of In.
 All of a sudden the blue sky changed and it started to rain in torrents.
 Sangisei, a general to King Bu, advised the king to refrain from starting the attack since the rain was a bad omen.
 But King Bu refused Sangisei's admonition, saying, "Behold, Heaven washes my army!"
-He then the four oceans are (peaceful and) clear;
+He then assaulted King Chû amid the heavy rain and defeated the opponent.